Mallikarjun-P-23/Soccer_RL/README.md

 - Can be ended early with 'Q' key
 - Automatic report generation at match end

-## 🎯 Future Enhancements

-Potential areas for expansion:
-- Tournament mode with multiple matches
-- Advanced AI with machine learning
-- Network multiplayer support
-- 3D graphics upgrade
-- Mobile platform adaptation

-## 🤝 Contributing

-This modular architecture makes it easy to contribute:
-1. Fork the repository
-2. Create a feature branch
-3. Modify the relevant module
-4. Test your changes
-5. Submit a pull request

-## 📄 License

-Open source - feel free to use, modify, and distribute.

----

 **🎮 Ready to play?
 Run `python run_game.py` and enjoy the game!**